pellepelster/pages/solidblocks.de/content/_index.md

     {{</feature>}}

     {{<feature title="Support" iconClasses="fa-phone solidblocks-yellow">}}
-      In the event of critical errors, such as system crashes or data loss, emergency support is available via email, phone, or chat.
+      In the event of critical errors, such as system crashes or data loss, German and English emergency support is available via email, phone, or chat.
     {{</feature>}}

   {{</feature-row>}}